 Log in Support Status

 In the past decade alone, automation has advanced exponentially.
 The entry-level smartphone of today is capable of writing the programs that operated the robots of yesterday.
 And this innovation is showing no signs of stopping, as the entire economy is preparing for the next wave of automation.
-As we do so, there are challenges that we must overcome and questions—both legal and ethical—that we must address.

 As the government looks at methods of replacing legacy systems that require intensive human interaction, they must deal with federal labor unions and laws that could not envision a machine doing the work of a human.
 For effective RPA implementation, it is essential to identify those tasks that are high volume, simple, rules-based, and repetitive.
 Other areas also ripe for automation involve digitized information.
 For instance, digitized information is machine-readable, thus eliminating the need for intensive human interface.